sai-patil-1/medi2d/README.md

 then copy the local url and run it on your browser...

 Note-
-- Create make migration file by 'python manage.py makemigrations'
+- Create make migration file by 'python manage.py migrate'
 - Create Super User by 'python manage.py createsuperuser', give required acceses to registered users and add few dummy entries in database manually.

 - To Edit Patient Data or to Add Medical History, first Select Patient.